Schema Definition Language¶

 $schema = BuildSchema::build($contents, $typeConfigDecorator);

-Method build() produces a lazy schema automatically, so it works efficiently even with very large schemas.
+Method BuildSchema::build() produces a lazy schema automatically, so it works efficiently even with huge schemas.

-But parsing type definition file on each request is suboptimal, so it is recommended to cache intermediate parsed representation of the schema for the production environment:
+However, parsing the schema definition file on each request is suboptimal.
+It is recommended to cache the intermediate parsed representation of the schema for the production environment:

 use GraphQL\Language\Parser;